-After watching the EPA stonewall activists who were trying to obtain records for Superfund sites, I decided to end their transparency abuse by orchestrating the largest Freedom of Information Act release of US EPA Superfund records in US history, and then publicly releasing them to free.
+After watching the EPA stonewall activists who were trying to obtain records for Superfund sites, I decided to end their transparency abuse by orchestrating the largest Freedom of Information Act release of US EPA Superfund records in US history, and then publicly releasing them for free.

 From spending time with these records, I have learned that each document cache is a tome of corruption, mismanagement, media misreporting, and EPA contractor greed.
 These records, when released, with be the first time that 90% of them have ever seen the light of day.
 In order to obtain the records, I am building ten teams, one for each regional EPA office, which will be responsible for 100-150 Superfund sites per team.